IncioMan/WikipediaCategoriesGraph/README.md

 Example of shortest path http request:

     http://localhost:8080/shortestPath?startCategory=Database_management_systems&endCategory=Arts&maxPathLength=10

+You may have implemented other APIs to query the graph.
+If you used _@Controller Spring Annotation_, these will be available at the same host and port.

 ## License
 The package is Open Source Software released under the [MIT](LICENSE) license.